scagiu99/Catena-di-Supermercati/README.md

 # Catena di Supermercati - project of Basi di Dati e Web
-Project for the University Bachelor Degree Course of Basi di dati e web (A.A.
+Project for the University Bachelor Degree Course of Basi di Dati e Web (A.A.
 2019-2020)

 The aim of the project is to design: